hyperledger/aries-rfcs/features/0509-action-menu/README.md

 There are two roles in the action-menu protocol: `requester` and `responder`.

-The `requester` asks the `responder` for menu definitions, presents them to a user, and intitates subsequent action items from the menu through further requests to the `responder`.
+The `requester` asks the `responder` for menu definitions, presents them to a user, and initiates subsequent action items from the menu through further requests to the `responder`.

 The `responder` presents an initial menu definition containing actionable elements to a `requestor` and then responds to subsequent action requests from the menu.